 *Please note: Initial search indexing by your e-reader may take up to a day to complete.
 This is a one-time cataloging of the e-book that will occur as a background process, and make future searches occur more quickly.
 For the first 24 hours, search results may be incomplete.

-The Glossary of Geology is available as an online subscription, via IP address, to libraries, university departments, corporations, etc. This service is not available to individuals.
+The Glossary of Geology is available as an online subscription, via IP address, to libraries, university departments, corporations, etc.

 The online Glossary provides access to the more than 39,000 glossary entries contained in the Fifth Edition of the print Glossary.
 In addition to the 13,000 updated entries that appeared in the Fifth Edition, more than 1100 changes, deletions and additions have been made to the online version since the publication of the print edition -- making the online Glossary even more up-to-date.

 Users can learn the difference between look-alike pairs, such as sylvanite (a mineral) and sylvinite (a rock); the origin of terms; the meaning of abbreviations and acronyms common in the geoscience vocabulary; the dates many terms were first used; the meaning of certain prefixes; and the preferred term of two or more synonyms.
 Many Glossary entries contain a syllabification guide and background information.